-Sam came to VLAC in 2012 for a technician externship and has come back to fill the head technician position after completing her Associates in Veterinary Technology at Becker College in Massachusetts.
-She is a Vermont native and loves spending time outdoors with her dogs Lola and MJ
+Samantha came to VLAC in 2012 for a technician externship and came back in 2013 to fill the head technician position.
+She was then given the opportunity to add practice manager to her title in 2019.
+She completed her Associates in Veterinary Technology at Becker College in Massachusetts in 2013 and received her certification in 2014.
+She is a Vermont native and loves spending time outdoors with her husband: Nohea, daughter: Adelene, and dogs: Lola and MJ

 Tiffany graduated from SUNY Cobleskill in 2013 with a Bachelor of Technology degree in Animal Science with an Equine concentration.
 She began her veterinary medicine career with the Equine Clinic at Oakencroft, located in Albany, NY.
 She worked here as a live-in Veterinary Assistant for three years.
 For the next 3 years, she worked in small animal clinics, gaining experience in emergency medicine, surgery, and general practice.
 We welcomed Tiffany to VLAC in August of 2019.
 In her free time Tiffany enjoys caring for her two horses: Maggie and Dash, and her dogs: Dylan and Cedar.